-NASA's James Webb Space Telescope is online and beginning to beam down images!
+NASA's James Webb Space Telescope is operational and beaming down images!
 To help interpret, Physics and Astronomy Professor Thomas Madura sat down with the University Press Office, discussing overarching implications for both SJSU research and the broader community of scientists.

 Meet our expert faculty, staff, lecturers and teaching assistants and discover more about their backgrounds.

-With two undergraduate majors, two minors and three graduate programs, there are many options for students looking to pursue careers in physics and astronomy.
+With three undergraduate majors, two minors and a master's program, there are many options for students looking to pursue careers in physics and astronomy.

 To help all of our students succeed, we offer a variety of resources including advising and tutoring services.